Product launches that failed to launch

 When Google Glass was announced, their PR folks did a fantastic job of building excitement by limiting sales to Glass Explorers, a select group of "geeks” and journalists.
 Although this created a buzz with potential purchasers, consumers were unable to buy the device.
 The excitement seemed to do a 180 degree flip once tech reviewers were finally able to test Glass.
 They described it as “the worst product of all time,” mainly noting its poor battery life and buggy interface.
 Simultaneously, privacy concerns arose and it was banned from many bars, movie theaters, Las Vegas casinos, use while driving, and many other places.

 These products had the opportunity to be great, but they missed the mark because of limitations that could have been managed with proper structure and rigor, had they not been overlooked.
-While large companies do have a higher success rate with innovative ideas, they still need a robust go-to-market strategy.
+While large companies do have a higher success rate with innovative ideas, they still need a robust go-to-market strategy for their product launch.

 Regardless of company size, having a well thought out product innovation strategy for development and launch is a critical component for success.
 Utilizing this strategy can open new marketplaces and predict (then solve) possible sticky spots for new product launches.